Tel: +44 (0)20 7544 2600

 - Counsel for a Highway Authority concerning a £20m transport/road scheme relating to a final account claim with the main contractor and a professional negligence claim against the company responsible for carrying out topographical surveys.

-- Sole Arbitrator in a telecommunications dispute.
+- Sole Arbitrator in a telecommunications dispute in Nigeria.
 (ICC).

-- Counsel in a 3 week hearing with several experts dealing with welding, metallurgy and defect detection issues at an offshore wind farm.
+- Junior counsel in a 3 week hearing with several experts dealing with welding, metallurgy and defect detection issues at an offshore wind farm.
 (LCIA).

 - Sole Arbitrator in a dispute concerning failed project management of housing projects in Eastern Europe.
 (ICC).